 After just 0.61" of rain fell in the first twenty-four days of the month, 1.60" poured down today.
 The rain came from two storm systems.
 The first brought the bulk of the rain in the AM hours (1.13"), the second moved in after dark.

 It was a dreary, showery, fog-shrouded day.
-The 0.95" that fell (much of it between 6-9 AM and then just before midnight) pushed April's total precipitation past the five-inch mark, the third month in a row with five inches or more.
-The last time this happened was Sept-Oct 2011, but that three-month period had more than twice as much precipitation (34.43" vs. 16.45").
+The 0.95" that fell (much of it between 6-9 AM, and then just before midnight) pushed April's total precipitation past the five-inch mark, the third month in a row with five inches or more.
+The last time this happened was Aug.-Oct 2011, but that three-month period had more than twice as much precipitation (34.43" vs. 16.45").